arielccjr/Journal2025/README.md

                         : >AND (in=abSUM, in=c, out=abcCARRY)
                             ; >OR (in=abCARRY, in=abcBARRY, out=out)
                 : LOGIC UNIT: Mux/DMux >>> Xor >>> Or/Nor >>> And/Nand >>> Not
-            : REGISTERS A, B, C... for loading values temporarily.
+            : REGISTERS A, B, C... for holding values temporarily.
         : FLAGS OF BITS:
             : OVERFLOW(>)
             : NEGATIVE(<)